Jason2Brownlee/DataScienceDiagnosticChecklist/README.md

 **Q. Do all of these checks help?**

 No. There is a lot of redundancy across the categories and the checks.
 This is a good thing as it gives many different perspectives on evidence gathering and more opportunities that we will catch the cause of the fault.
+Also, the specific aspects of some projects make some avenues of checking available and some not.

 **Q. Don't we always expect a generalization gap?**